Louisiana News

 Prayers answered; utility company responds with tree trimming crews

 SUMMARY: In Baton Rouge's Mayfair Park, frequent power outages during storms have prompted Entergy to inspect and address the issue.
 Starting Monday, tree trimming trucks arrived, offering hope to residents like Barbara Woods, who prays for help each time it rains.
-Woods reached out to a local news segment for answers, resulting in the arrival of bucket trucks and chainsaws to clear vegetation affecting power lines.
+Woods reached out to a segment for answers, resulting in the arrival of bucket trucks and chainsaws to clear vegetation affecting power lines.
 Though no significant issues were found with the power lines, the vegetation department identified steps to improve reliability.
 Entergy plans to collaborate with the neighborhood to remove risky trees and enhance service reliability.

 The post Prayers answered; utility company responds with tree trimming crews appeared first on www.wbrz.com